A modelling and computational study of the frustration index in signed networks

 \subsection{Our contribution}

 The principal focus of this research study is to provide further insight into computing the frustration index by developing efficient computational methods outperforming previous methods by large factors.
-We systematically investigate several methods for exact computation of the frustration index and compare them based on solve time as well as other performance measures.
+We systematically investigate several formulations for exact computation of the frustration index and compare them based on solve time as well as other performance measures.

 The advantage of formulating the problem as an optimisation model is not only exploring the details involved in a fundamental NP-hard problem, but also making use of powerful mathematical programming solvers like Gurobi \cite{gurobi} to solve the NP-hard problem exactly and efficiently.
-We provide numerical results on a variety of undirected signed networks, both randomly generated and inferred from well-known datasets (including real signed networks with over 15000 edges).
+We provide numerical results on a variety of undirected signed networks, both randomly generated and inferred from well-known data sets (including real signed networks with over 15000 edges).

-A recent study by the current authors has investigated computing the frustration index in smaller scales using quadratic and linear optimisation models \cite{aref2017computing} showing a considerable overlap in the objectives with this study.
+A recent study by the current authors has investigated computing the frustration index in smaller scales using quadratic and linear optimisation models \cite{aref2017computing}.
+The linear model is used for computing the frustration index in several small random and real networks with up to 3200 edges.
 We improve the contributions of \cite{aref2017computing} by providing three new binary linear formulations which not only outperform the models in \cite{aref2017computing} by large factors, but also facilitate a more direct and intuitive interpretation.
 We discuss more efficient speed-up techniques that require substantially fewer additional constraints compared to \cite{aref2017computing}.
-This allows Gurobi's branch and bound algorithm to start with a better root node solution and explore considerably fewer nodes leading to a faster solve time.
-Moreover, our new models handle larger instances that were not solvable by the models in \cite{aref2017computing}.
+This allows Gurobi's branch and bound algorithm to start with a better root node solution and explore considerably (several orders of magnitude) fewer nodes leading to a substantially shorter solve time.
+Moreover, our new models handle order-of-magnitude larger instances that are not solvable by the models in \cite{aref2017computing}.
 We provide in-depth performance analysis using extensive numerical results showing the solve times of our worst-performing model to be $2 - 9$ times faster than the best-performing model in \cite{aref2017computing}.